Moil

 Moil features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 76.7% of all households, including 36.2% couples with children, 22.4% couples without children, and 17.0% single parent families.
-Non-family households comprise the remaining 23.3%, with lone person households at 18.1% and group households comprising 4.9%.
-The median household size is 2.9 people, larger than the Greater Darwin average of 2.7.
+Family households account for 76.7% of all households, including 36.2% that are couples with children, 22.4% that are couples without children, and 17.0% that consist of single parents.
+Non-family households make up the remaining 23.3%, with lone person households at 18.1% and group households comprising 4.9%.
+The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households